toni07/SpagoBI/README.md

 SpagoBI is the only entirely Open Source Business Intelligence suite.
 It covers all the analytical areas of Business Intelligence projects, with innovative themes and engines.

 If this is your first contact with SpagoBI, it is highly recommended to have a look to the brief [Demo](http://demo.spagobi.org/Demo/index.html#).

+## Build

+With Maven, in spago-parent project, run 'clean install' command.

 ## Install